castelitoo/portfolio/README.md

 - Organized and managed Brotherhood Google Drive, Google Calendar, Google Contacts, and LinkedIn.
 - Led various committees with other members to produce large-scale events including a cultural show and our annual banquet.

+***New Member Educator*** (_May 2023 - March 2024_)
+- Responsible for designing and executing an 8-week educational program.
+- Educated 9 new members alongside a partner during Winter Quarter.
+- Led informational meetings twice a week across two campuses.
+- Instructed and instilled Filipino history, morals, and values.
+- Planned logistics of weekly workshops and events.
+- Maintained 100% retention rate throughout the process.

 ***Philanthropy Co-Chair*** (_August 2022 – May 2023_)
 - Raised awareness of our philanthropy (cardiovascular disease and strokes) through events and social media.
 - Collaborated with the UW Filipinx Association for Health Careers (FAHC) to host an educational workshop.